thechashi/academic-kickstart/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        I’m a Ph.D. candidate in Computer Science at Florida State University.
+My research focuses on understanding, enhancing, and ensuring the robustness and explainability of multimodal systems, including vision-language models and large language models.
+I apply advanced machine learning techniques to improve the reliability and security of AI systems, with a particular interest in spatial reasoning, adversarial attacks, and image analysis.
+Please reach out to collaborate.

     design:
       columns: '1'
   - block: collection